locationtech/udig-platform/docs/user/en/Filter viewer.rst

        NOT( NAME LIKE 'Can%' )

--  You can make use of the full range of `Constraint Query Language <Constraint%20Query%20Language.html>`_ function:
+-  You can make use of the full range of :doc:`Constraint Query Language` function:

    ::